 Meet your conversion goals using visuals that stand outI need this!

 Some ads look good in black and white, but that alone wouldn’t work.
 Color is around us, and we need it to make things look amazing.
 Use color sparingly in your designs.
 Avoid light and light, or color combinations that can sting the eyes.

 Get inspired by these Facebook ads from Nike.
-The colors they used looks appealing and eye-catching.
+The colors they used look appealing and eye-catching.
 Remember, you don’t have to use too many colors to grab attention.
 As always, less is more.

 Another good rule to keep in mind is the use of white space in your designs.
 Any unnecessary elements have no place in your design.
 They just clutter and make it look crowded.
 These spaces, whether white or negative space, bring the reader’s focus on what’s essential in your message.